African Wildlife Cinematography Workshop with Abraham Joffe - June 2015

 If this kind of filming captures your attention, this workshop might be for you.

 It is for both still and video photographers who want to learn the skills and techniques to capture and create powerful cinematic wildlife footage in the wild.

-It will be presented by Abraham Joffe, owner of Untitled Film Works, Sydney.
+It will be presented by Abraham Joffe, Untitled Film Works, Sydney.
 Abraham is one of Australia’s foremost cinematographers and he has worked in Africa on a number of assignments for Iconic Images International, producing first rate film clips such as: An Elephant Bazaar, Balm for the Soul and Namibia with Iconic Images, Art Wolfe on Africa, Iconic East Africa with more films in production.